 The powerful 1.6L four-cam Carrera engine capable of 115 hp was first offered in the iconic Speedster, a spyder race car.
 From that point, the 356 was only offered with a 1.6L engine.
 The 356A also marked significant handling improvements thanks to improvements in the suspension.

 Porsche 356 B

 From 1959–1963, the Porsche 356 B got a significant facelift.
-Models produced in the Porsche 356 B-era are the T5 and T6 body styles, featuring raised headlights, re-contoured and raised bumpers on the front and back of the car.
-The T6, introduced at the end of 1961, had a newly squared-off hood, larger windshield, and the rear lid now sported twin grilles.
+Models produced in the Porsche 356 B-era are the T5 and T6 body styles, featuring raised headlights, and re-contoured and raised bumpers on the front and back of the car.
+The T6, introduced at the end of 1961, had a newly squared-off hood, a larger windshield, and the rear lid now sported twin grilles.

-Porsche continued to improve handling and offered new, annular discs brakes.
+Porsche continued to improve handling and offered new, annular disc brakes.
 The 1960 356 Carrera 1600GT coupe produced a whopping 134 hp, and in 1962, a 2.0L four-cam flat-four Carrera 2 made 130hp.
 The notchback style—a cabriolet with a welded hardtop) was only offered during this period of the 356.

 Porsche 356 C

 July 1963–1966 was the end of the 356 production run, culminating in the Porsche 356 C and SC models.
 The Porsche 356 C was only offered as coupes and cabriolets.
 More powerful Carrera 2.0L and SC engines relied on twin-throat Solex carburetors to put out up to 130 hp.
 The plain C used reliable Zenith carburetors to achieve the same 75 hp as the Super engine in the B-era.
 Disc brakes marked the only significant visible change to the 356, distinguishing the C. The last 10 356 cabriolets were built for the Dutch police in March of 1966.